CodesOfRishi/smartcd/README.md

   **Synopsis:** `cd (-b | --base) [string ...]`

-- By default `smartcd` can remember the last 50 unique visited directory locations, where you can Fuzzy search and automatically traverse to the selected one.
+- `smartcd` can remember the last 50 (default) unique recently visited directory locations, where you can Fuzzy search and automatically traverse to the selected one.

   **Synopsis:** `cd -- [string ...]`